Skip to Content

 Lifespan Plus Vitamin C Liposomal+: a targeted approach

-- Targeted support for immunity and fatigue reduction.
+• Targeted support for immunity and fatigue reduction.

 Thanks to liposomal technology, vitamin C is delivered as close as possible to immune cells and mitochondria, where it can really exert its effects.

-Why liposomal technology makes the difference
+Why does liposomal technology make all the difference?

 This approach explains why many clinical trials show liposomal forms to be more effective than traditional forms, or even more invasive routes of administration.

-- A diet rich in fruit and vegetables.
+• A diet rich in fruit and vegetables.

-- A good night's sleep.
+• A good night's sleep.

-- Appropriate stress management.
+• Good stress management.

-- Other key nutrients such as vitamin D, zinc and omega-3.
+• Other key nutrients such as vitamin Dzinc and omega-3.

-If you feel you're doing everything right, but you're tired, less focused or more vulnerable to infection, the imbalance is often at the cellular level.
+If you feel like you're doing everything right, but you're tired, less focused or more vulnerable to infection, the imbalance is often at the cellular level.